-ODE VIII Canon I
+ODE VIII

-Irmos: The furnace moist with dew was an image and prefiguring of a wonder past nature, burning not the Children whom it had received, so the fire of the Godhead consumed not the Virgin's womb into which it had descended.
-Therefore in song let us sing: Let the whole creation bless the Lord and supremely exalt Him throughout all ages.
+Irmos: The furnace moist with dew showed forth an image of a wonder past nature, for it burned not the youths whom it had received; neither did the fire of the Godhead consume the Virgin when it descended into her womb.
+Wherefore, chanting, we sing: Let all creation bless the Lord and supremely exalt Him throughout all ages!

-Now doth the sacred Monastery of Zographou boast, O God-bearers, and, adorning itself, it delighteth in your miracles and is crowned by your sufferings and struggles; for ye put the minions of the pope to shame, opposing them with Orthodox dogmas, hymning Christ throughout the ages.
+The sacred Monastery of Zographou doth now boast, O God-bearers, and, adorning itself, it delighteth in your miracles and is crowned by your sufferings and struggles; for ye put the minions of the pope to shame, opposing them with Orthodox dogmas, hymning Christ throughout all ages.